| |

 1996 (Back to top)

 The best part of 1996 was meeting and collaborating with Ted Voss, a veteran of traditional marketing research and consulting.
 Not only was a working relationship born, but a lasting friendship as well.
-Charnley & Røstvold was again closed to new business for the better part of the year, working on multiple projects for the retainer client base.
+Charnley & Røstvold was again closed to new business for the better part of the year, working on multiple projects for their retainer client base.
 A speech at the Institute for International Research was well received.

 1997 (Back to top)